Showing posts with label potatoes. Show all posts

 The story would end with my grandfather saying,

-Going up one step, going up two-step and he would continue on counting going up the steps when all of a sudden he was shout out “GOT You” we would jump up with fright.
+He would go up one step, go up two steps, and continue counting the steps when suddenly, he would shout, "GOT You."
+We would jump up with fright.

-My grandfather loved the feel of earth with his hands.
-For many years my grandparents raised a vegetable garden that provided for food for them and they sold the access for income.
+My grandfather loved the feel of the earth with his hands.
+For many years, my grandparents raised a vegetable garden that provided food for them, and they sold the produce for income.

-My grandparent's backyard was filled with apple trees peach trees, pear trees and plum trees that my grandmother would take and make jams and jellies and they sold the access for cash for this was their source of income.
+My grandparents' backyard was filled with apples, peaches, pears, and plum trees, which my grandmother would take and make jams and jellies.
+They sold the access for cash, which was their source of income.

-My grandfather had one Chinaberry Tree that produced chinaberries which I never knew the use and they stunk to high heaven.
+My grandfather had one Chinaberry Tree that produced chinaberries, of which I never knew the use, and they stunk to high heaven.

 My grandfather loved to tease us, he would tell us if we swallow a seed from any plant that they would grow inside of us.

-I would ride with my cousin and grandmother to a small church on the north side of Sheffield.
+I would ride with my cousin and grand Church to a small Church on the north side of Sheffield.

-Mr. Ulman, a member of the church, volunteered to take my grandmother and her grandchildren to church for he passed by her house on his way to church.
+Mr. Ulman, a member of the Church, volunteered to take my grandmother and Churchchildren to Church, for he passed by her house on his way to Church.

-Not sure if Mr. Ulman was single but I know his wife never attended church.
-He was an older man so he could have been a widower.
+I'm unsure if Mr. Ulman was single, but his wife never attended Church.
+He was an older man, so he could have been a churchgoer.

-If it had not been for Mr. Ulman my grandmother would have had to walk to church.
+If not for Mr. Ulman, my grandmother would have had to walk to Church.

-In Sunday class, I learned about Daniel and the Lions Den, about Adam and Eve, about Noah building the Ark, about Shadrack, Meshach, and Abednego and how the angel walked inside the blazing furnace with them.
+In Sunday class, I learned about DanieChurch, the Lion's Den, Adam and Eve, Noah building the Ark, Shadrack, Meshach, and Abednego, and how the angel walked inside the blazing furnace with them.

-Each week we were given a pamphlet, which includes a picture of that week's lesson that we could take home, which I treasured.
+We were given a pamphlet each week, which included a picture of that week's lesson, that we could take home.
+I treasured this.

 After Sunday school class, we would reassemble in the auditorium for Church.

-There would be someone playing the piano and someone playing a (squeezebox) accordion.
+There would be someone playing the pianChurchsomeone playing a (squeezebox) accordion.

-It was amazing, the music that machine would belt out, a man would stand while compressing and expanding the bellows while pressing buttons on the right side of the accordion.
+It was amazing, the music that the machine would belt out.
+A man would stand while compressing and expanding the bellows while pressing buttons on the right side of the accordion.

-The preacher would give a long sermon and then he would be dismissed, everyone.
+The preacher would give a long sermon and then be dismissed, as would everyone.

-I remember one Sunday night after services and Mr. Ullman was driving us home when the right door on the passenger's side of his car flew open when Mr. Ullman turned left at the red light on North Montgomery Avenue when out flew my cousin right into the street.
+I remember one Sunday night after services, Mr. Ullman was driving us home when the right door on the passenger's side of his car flew open.
+When Mr. Ullman turned left at the red light on North Montgomery Avenue, my cousin flew out right into the street.

-Thank goodness we were not going too fast and she only had a few scratches on her elbow and hands.
+Thank goodness we were not going too fast.
+She only had a few scratches on her elbow and hands.

-My mom’s parents depended on my dad to take them places for my grandparents could not afford a car.
+My mom's parents depended on my dad to take them places, and my grandparents could not afford a car.

-When my grandmother wanted to visit her sister that lived on Penny Lane in Huntsville, everyone would load into my parent station wagon and we would ride to Huntsville.
+When my grandmother wanted to visit her sister, who lived on Penny Lane in Huntsville, everyone would load into my parents' station wagon, and we would ride to Huntsville.

 When my grandmother wanted to visit her father, she and my grandfather would take the train from Sheffield to Town Creek.